 Why should you use a referral program?

-The reasons you should use a referral plan are clear:
+The reasons you should build a referral plan are clear:

 People are more likely to use a product or service that a friend, family member or colleague vouches for.
 Even with all of the sophisticated digital marketing techniques in our arsenal today, word-of-mouth marketing is one of the most effective ways to spread the news about your startup and recruit new users – Nielsen estimates that 92% of customers trust a referral that comes from someone they know well.

 A referral program helps customers to feel truly invested in your brand – something that will benefit you repeatedly in the future.
 People that are invested in your brand, product or service are your best brand ambassadors – they will tell their friends about you, share your company on social media and most importantly, continue to use your product or service for years to come.